Illustration comparing EC and AC fan motors for HVAC retrofit applications in New York City buildings.

 Frequently Asked Questions (FAQ)

-Why are fan replacements so difficult in older NYC buildings?
+Q: Why are fan replacements hard in older NYC buildings?

-How do EC fan arrays fit where traditional fans cannot?
+Q: How do EC arrays fit where traditional fans cannot?

-Can EC fan arrays be installed without shutting down critical spaces?
+Q: Can EC arrays be installed with limited downtime?

-What happens if one fan in an EC fan array fails?
+Q: What happens if one fan fails (redundancy)?